Dime Savings Bank (Chicago, IL)

 Article Text

-GOING OUT OF BUSINESS.
-Dime Savings Bank, of Chicago, Intends to Retire.
+Dime Savings Bank to Quit.
 CHICAGO, Jan.
-8.-The Dime Savings bank with its 4,000 depositors, one of the oldest exclusive savings banks in Chicago, will go out of existence before the expiration of the ninety days' notice which has been required of depositors since the suspension of the National Bank of Illinois.
-Edwin Walker, the attorney representing the stockholders and directors, said today that only two things were absolutely certain about the Dime Savings bank.
-The first was that depositors would not lose a dollar in the institution; the second was that it would not be continued as it had been.
+9.- 1 The Dime Savings bank. with its 40,000 depositors, one of the oldest exclusive banks in Chicago, will go out of existence before the expiration of the ninety day notice, which has been required of depositors since the suspension of the National Bank of Illinois.
+Depositors will be paid in full.

 Article from The Leader, January 13, 1897